 Many couples choose a civil officiant for a straightforward, nonreligious ceremony with the added assurance that their marriage is official in the eyes of the law.
 In fact, some couples marrying abroad will also need to conduct a legal secular ceremony back home with the help of a civil officiant.

 Religious officiants serve as leaders within their particular area of faith and usually perform wedding ceremonies based at their place of worship.
 You may be familiar with common religious leader titles such as rabbi, priest, imam, pastor, revered, or minister, all of whom can perform a wedding ceremony and sign your marriage certificate.

 However, just because you’re working with a religious officiant doesn’t necessarily mean you’re obligated to wed in a church, mosque, temple, or any place of worship.
 For example, many couples have their pastor officiate a wedding ceremony at the beach, in their backyard, or at their chosen venue.
 On the flip side, a Catholic priest might not be able to perform a marriage ceremony unless it’s held at the church.

-Keep in mind that the rules and regulations that come with this type of wedding officiant vary widely by each faith and denomination.
-It’s always best to have a conversation with any prospective officiant before finalizing the location and outline of your ceremony.
+Keep in mind that the rules and regulations that come with this type of wedding officiant vary widely by each religious organization and denomination.
+It’s always best to have a conversation with any prospective officiant before finalizing the location and ceremony script.